spottsdd/katacoda-scenarios/service-focused-observability/step5.md

 <br /><center><a href="<%= @ads['url'] %>"><img src="data:image/png;base64,<%= @ads['base64'] %>" /></a></center><br />
 ```

-We can assume our developers have done that, and deploy the code changes with our new Docker image name, `ddtraining/ecommerce-frontend:latest`.
+We can assume our developers have done that, and deploy the code changes with our new Docker image name, `ddtraining/storefront-fixed:latest`.

 Edit the `/deploy/docker-compose/docker-compose-broken-instrumented.yml`{{open}}, changing the `frontend` service to point to the:

 ```
-  image: "ddtraining/ecommerce-frontend:latest"
+  image: "ddtraining/storefront-fixed:latest"
 ```

+It's also a good recommendation to update the `DD_VERSION` so that we can track performance changes across version.

 With that, we can spin up our project.
 Let's see if there's anything else going on.
 Click back over to our original terminal where our application is currently running and dumping logs and stop it with `ctrl + C`.
 Next run: